-If you are a freshman international applicant, you must meet all of the UF freshman minimum admissions requirements.
+Freshman international applicants must meet all UF Online freshman admissions requirements.

-If you are a transfer international applicant, you must meet all of the transfer minimum admissions requirements.
+Lower division transfer international applicants must meet all UF Online lower division transfer admissions requirements.

 International Students Virtual Information Session

-UF requires academic credentials from every secondary and college or university attended.
+UF Online requires academic credentials from every secondary and college or university attended.
 International transcripts have additional requirements that must be followed for each international institution.
-This process can be very time intensive, so it is recommended starting this process as soon as possible.
-(Even before submitting your application).
+This process can be very time intensive, so it is recommended starting this process as soon as possible (even before submitting your application).
 Credential evaluations must be completed by a current member of the National Association of Credential Evaluation Services.
 Translations must be completed by a current NACES or American Translators Association member.